Drinking alcohol in excess or, in some cases, small amounts can cause a person to throw up.

 A person who induces vomiting by sticking an object down their throat runs the risk of scratching or puncturing their esophagus.

-A person who regularly makes themselves throw up may experience symptoms such as:
+A person who regularly makes themselves throw up

 - electrolyte imbalance